herumi/xbyak/doc/usage.md

 }
 ```

-Make an instance of the class and get the function
-pointer by calling `getCode()` and call it.
+Create an instance of the class, obtain the function pointer by calling `getCode()`, and invoke it.
 ```cpp
 Code c(5);
 int (*f)() = c.getCode<int (*)()>();